SlothBorg/Dungeon23/Dungeon/Level 1/README.md

 # Level 1

-In general I am designing this dungeon, without a map in mind, but I find it helpful to have a map at times.
+In general I am designing this dungeon without a map in mind, but I find it helpful to have a map at times.
 I think of the below maps as more of a possible layout than a fixed layout.

 ## Week 1